 The current Lake City Branch was expanded and reopened Oct.
 22, 2005.
+About 1,600 square feet of public space was added during 2018 improvements.
 It is part of a municipal center that also includes a City of Seattle Customer Service Center, park and parking garage.
 The building has a grand entrance courtyard with bronze gates by renowned Seattle artist and sculptor George Tsutakawa.

 Serving Lake City since 1935

 Library service in Lake City dates back to 1935 when a community group collected donated books and set up a small lending library in a school classroom.
 In 1944, the Lake City library became the second branch in the newly established King County Library System.

 In 1954, the city of Seattle annexed the Lake City area.
 The Seattle Public Library took over the former King County branch and moved to a bank building in 1955.

 In 1965, the branch moved into its own building, funded by part of a Library bond measure passed in 1956.
 The branch featured arched windows and front gates designed by artist George Tsutakawa.